Why Have I Got Shooting Pain In My Breasts?

 Breast pain is not usually a symptom of breast cancer.
 However, if breast pain occurs alongside other unexplained or severe symptoms, it may be a sign of a serious condition.

-If experience the following symptoms along with breast pain you must speak with a doctor as soon as possible.
+If you experience the following symptoms along with breast pain you must speak with a doctor as soon as possible.

 • lumps or bumps in the breast or surrounding lymph nodes